 Then, Nathan worked in a variety of jobs, and in 1989, he met his wife Ruth while they both worked at Boscov’s warehouse.
 They married in 1992 and now have 3 daughters.

 While they were a happy family, things weren’t always easy.
 Ruth juggled work and home responsibilities and their household income would fluctuate.
 The family would move around to find affordable housing.
 Eventually, the family had to split up to keep a roof over their heads.

 In 2015 things began to look up for Nathan and his family.
-They were able to rent a home on Cotton Street in Reading, Pennsylvania thanks to the Supportive Services for Veteran Families Program at Opportunity House.
+They were able to rent a home on Cotton Street in Reading, Pennsylvania thanks to the Veteran Program at Opportunity House.
 “They provided our security deposit and first month’s rent,” noted Nathan.
-That was the hand up they needed to get stably housed.
+That was the hand-up they needed to get stably housed.

 The Journey to Becoming a Homeowner